Midsole of a shoe: Every athlete should know this!

 EVA (ethylene vinyl acetate)

 This is one of the most popular foam types used for making running shoes.
 Its lightweight and flexibility make it more resilient over long-hauls.
 Plus, EVA provides an unmatched cushion to the feet.
 Honestly, while looking for a new pair of running shoes for my office colleague who just moved to LA, we came across Saucony Guide 15 and when I stepped into the shoe, I could feel the softness and comfort in a couple of jumps and brisk walks.
-While I wouldn’t compare this experience to the one of wearing a Crocs Literide for the first time, these kicks still seemed nearly complete for the sake of running.
+While I wouldn’t compare this experience to the one of wearing a Crocs Literide for the first time, these kicks still seemed nearly complete for jogging and running.

-- Most shoe midsoles are made of EVA.
-Alpine boots and walking shoes include EVA.
-EVA foam is lightweight and consists of hundreds of compressed bubbles.
+• EVA foam is lightweight and consists of hundreds of compressed bubbles.
 Each gas-filled bubble is lightweight and offers great foot cushioning and stress absorption.

-- There are various densities at which EVA offers cushioning, as well as support.
+• There are various densities at which EVA offers cushioning, as well as support.
 Plus, the material’s flexibility enables shoe manufacturers to customize the sole to ensure comfort whether it’s a low-density walking shoe or a pair of high-density alpine boots.

-- Altra escalante: This running shoe uses an EVA midsole called Altra EGO™, providing a balance between comfort, durability, and responsiveness.”
+• Altra Escalante: This running shoe uses an EVA midsole called Altra EGO™, providing a balance between comfort, durability, and responsiveness.”

-- Hoka One One Clifton: Famous for its thick EVA midsole, this shoe is a favorite among long-distance runners because it offers maximum cushioning.
+• Hoka One One Clifton: Famous for its thick EVA midsole, this shoe is a favorite among long-distance runners because it offers maximum cushioning.

 PU (Polyurethane)